How to Find a Therapist (And What to Expect When You Do)

 The Consultation

 It is somewhat standard now for most therapists to offer a free consultation, usually up to 15 minutes by phone.
-This is an artifact of the insurance industry - anything more than 15 minutes has to be billed.
+The 15-minute limit is an artifact of the insurance industry - anything more than 15 minutes has to be billed.
 I recommend taking this offer.
 It's not a commitment to work with a therapist, and it gives you a chance to hear how someone speaks and whether you can imagine talking to them about hard things.
 You don't need to call with prepared questions.
 You can simply describe what's going on and let them respond.
 The main thing here is to pay attention to how you feel during the call, not just what is said.
 Do you feel like they listened?
 Do you feel comfortable?
 Those are good signs.

 It's okay to talk to more than one therapist before deciding.
 Some people feel guilty about this, as if they're leading someone on.
 You're not.
 Therapists expect it.